josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🌲_campfire_stability_model_for_modern_citizens.md

 ---

 ## 🏮 Footer
-**Campfire Stability Model for Modern Citizens** is part of Polaris’ Emotional Systems & Democratic Drift cluster.
+*Campfire Stability Model for Modern Citizens* is part of Polaris’ Emotional Systems & Democratic Drift cluster.
 It provides a compassionate, structural framework for understanding exhaustion during instability and for supporting recovery without self-blame.

 Crosslinks:
 - 🔥 *your_emotional_campfire_care_kit*
 - 🌲 *rebuilding_spark_in_a_political_forest_fire*
 - 🧩 *asymmetric_democratic_policing*

+_Last updated: 2025-11-22_